arizakevin/cozynote/README.md

 - Better reusability of presentational components
 - Simplified state management in container components

-This pattern is implemented in the main pages (login and notes), providing a clear separation of concerns and improving the overall architecture of the application.
+This pattern is implemented in the main pages (login, notes and note editing), providing a clear separation of concerns and improving the overall architecture of the application.

 ### Rapid Prototyping with Vercel V0